8.3 Redress payment debt recovery arrangements

 If a person or institution owes a debt to the Commonwealth because of the Scheme, the Scheme can enter into an arrangement with the person or institution to have the outstanding debt paid.
 An arrangement takes effect from the date specified in the arrangement.

-The Scheme can terminate an arrangement with 28 days notice.
-No notice is required if the Scheme is satisfied the person or institution has been untruthful about their true capacity to pay back the debt owed.
-The person or institution can also request the arrangement be terminated.
+The Scheme can end an arrangement with 28 days notice.
+No notice is required if the Scheme is satisfied the person or institution has been untruthful about their ability to pay back the debt.
+The person or institution can also request to end the arrangement.

 Recovery of amounts from financial institutions